 Performance Indicator(s) (PI) of success Target Population(s) PI Meets SMART Criteria?
 (Y/N) Activity(ies) to support this program objective PI Measures data collection instruments & methods (Indicate title if published) Describe the analysis conducted, including specific results that directly address the PI.
 Include any longitudinal assessments conducted beyond one program year.
 Response Rate (if applicable): Was this PI met?
-(Yes, No, Partial , Data Pending, Not Measured) EXPLAIN: If Yes, No or Partial: present results (expressed in the same metric as the PI) If Partial, indicate # of sites where PI was fully met.
-If data pending, indicate when data expected.
+(Yes, No, Partial , Data Pending, Not Measured) EXPLAIN: If Yes, No or Partial: present results (expressed in the same metric as the PI) If Partial, indicate # of sites where PI was fully met If data pending, indicate when data expected.
 If not measured, explain why not.
-No. Based on the population that the grant is trying to 21st CCLC program No. Based on the population that the grant is trying to 21st CCLC program Attendance is recorded by school staff at each 21st CCLC activity and entered in the Cayen software system.
-Cayen is used to generate the striving to Saturday Family Generate the striving to the control of the contro Year 1: No Year 1: Students that reached 90 hours: Balmville = 37% of participants (42/115) Gardnertown = 0% of participants (0/103).
+Attendance is recorded by school Year 1: No Year 1: Students that reached 90 hours: Balmville = 37% of participants (42/115) Gardnertown = 0% of participants (0/103).
 This school started programming on January 31, 2018 so it is expected that the goal was not reached.
-63% of participants (65/103) reach 45 hours.
-Gidney Avenue = 48% of participants (86/179) Horizons = 33% of participants (24/73) 50% of students participating in 21st CCLC will demonstrate at least 90 hours of activities on the population that the grant is Academy and staff at each 21st CCLC activity and entered in the Cayen software system.
-Cayen is used to N/A Year 2: No Year 2: Students that reached 90 hours: Balmville = 13% of participants (15/118) Gardnertown = 22% of participants (40/186).
-Gidney Avenue = 16% of participants (31/188) Horizons = 20% of participants (29/115) Vails Gate = 0% of participants (0/134) throughout the course of the program Z. Gozo program reach, 90 hours of attendance is not realistic.
-Learning Trips attendance data required for the annual NYSED/MI year-end participation spreadsheet. participation Year 3: No, due to 21st CCLC program ending in mid-March although "Partial" if a prorated PI of 60 hours is used (3 schools) Year 3: Students that reached 90 hours: Balmville = 3% of participants (4/152) Gardnertown = 12% of participants (15/128) Gidney Avenue = 5% of participants (10/184) Horizons = 5% of participants (8/148) Vails Gate = 1% of participants (2/135) If using a rounded, prorated value of 60 hours (based on 90 x 6.5 months/10 months possible), however, three schools reached the PI: Balmville = 26% of participants (40/152) Gardnertown = 55% of participants (70/128 Gidney Avenue = 44% of participants (81/184) Horizons = 63% of participants (93/148) Vails Gate = 50% of participants (67/135)
+63% of participants (65/103) reach 4 hours.
+Gidney Avenue = 48% of participants (86/179) Horizons = 33% of participants (24/73) 50% of students participating in 21st CCLC will demonstrate at No. Based on the population that the grant is After-School staff at each 21st CCLC activity.
+In Years 1-3, the data was entered in the Cayen software system and Cayen was used to generate the attendance data The year-end participation spreadsheet Year 2: No Year 2: Students that reached 90 hours: Balmville = 13% of participants (15/118) Gardnertown = 22% of participants (40/186).
+Gidney Avenue = 16% of participants (31/188) Horizons = 20% of participants (29/115) Vails Gate = 0% of participants (0/134) least 90 hours of activities throughout the course of the program Students participating in the 21st CCLC program trying to reach, 90 hours of attendance is not realistic.
+Academy and Saturday Family Learning Trips the attendance data required for the annual NYSED/MI year-end participation spreadsheet.
+Starting in Year 4, EZReports is being was reviewed to determine student participation N/A Year 3: No, due to 21st CCLC program ending in mid-March although "Partial" if a prorated PI of 60 hours is used (3 schools) Year 4: TBD Year 4: Results will be determined at the end of 21st CCLC programming and reported in the Yea 4 AER.